aj3423/SpamBlocker/README.md

 #### 4. Dialed
 Dialed numbers will be permitted.

-#### 4. Recent Apps
+#### 5. Recent Apps
 Any call would be permitted if any of these apps had been used within a period of time.

 - A typical use case:

 You ordered a pizza in PizzaApp, soon they call you to refund because they are closing.
-That call would be permitted if PizzaApp is enabled in Recent Apps list.
+That call would be permitted if PizzaApp is enabled in this list.

 # Permissions required